Pathophysiology of atherosclerosis is irreversible; only prevention makes sense.

 This page was last updated by Dr Bernard Preston on 4th February, 2024.

 It is much worse in diabetics; type 2 is strongly associated with our Western lifestyle.
-Obesity is the number one cause and interestingly those who have regularly consumed artificially sweetened beverages were even more at risk than those who enjoyed their sugar colas.
+Obesity is the number one cause and interestingly those who have regularly consumed artificially-sweetened beverages are even more at risk than those who enjoy their sugar colas.

 The side effects of artificial sweeteners are even worse than drinks with sugar when it comes to glucose intolerance, metabolic syndrome and diabetes.